calivision/diy-iaq/README.md

-# What's Your Air Quality? | Build Designs for Indoor Air Quality Metering
+# What's Your Air Quality? | Build Designs for Indoor Air Quality Monitors
 ## Make Your Own IAQ Monitor & Save!

 ### What is this project?